 - Celine Dion was performing in Copenhagen when she dropped her d:facto™ Vocal Mic.
 She was shocked that she dropped it, but even more surprised when she picked it up and it continued to work without any problems

-- Two DPA microphones were used to record the Apollo 13 liftoff and they are going to Mars.
-The Mars 2020 Rover will be outfitted with a 4006 Omnidirectional Microphones, which will be the vehicle's "ears" during descent
+- Two DPA microphones were used to record the Apollo 13 liftoff.
+In addition, the Mars 2020 Rover landed on Mars in 2021 with a 4006 Omnidirectional Microphone and has captured the sounds of Mars

 - DPA mics are used to record all types and levels of sound across the globe – even on Antarctica, where they were used to capture the (very quiet) sound of snowflakes